-The Capital Markets Specialists Conference is an annual event designed to provide those examiners responsible for the supervision of capital markets activities and liquidity management with insight and information relating to new products, management processes, emerging risks, and supervisory updates in this area.
+The Capital Markets Specialists Conference is an annual event designed to provide those examiners who primarily review and assess the risks of capital markets activities and liquidity management during an examination with insight and information relating to new products, risk management practices, emerging risks, and supervisory updates in this area.

-The content is delivered by a mix of industry experts and senior supervisory staff from the FFIEC agencies.
+The content is delivered by a mix of industry experts and senior supervisory staff from the FFIEC member agencies.